molloy-lab/ck-phylo-workshop/day2/README.md

 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) with **hybrid weighting** on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).

 * The **hybrid quartet weighting scheme**, which combines length and support weighting, was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE); it has since been implemented in TREE-QMC.
-* Note that ASTRAL-hybrid gave the same result as TREE-QMC-hybrid in our analyses.
+* Note that ASTRAL-hybrid returned the same tree (given the same data set) as TREE-QMC-hybrid in our analyses.

 Group 5
 ---